Foreign Exchange and Interest Rates A - Z

 The Bid price: the price at which you are offered to sell, at a given time (the price others are willing to offer).

-A market that’s rising and is characterised by positive sentiment is called a ‘bull’ market.
+A market that rises and is characterised by a positive outlook (positive sentiment) is referred to as a ‘bull’ market.

 A market that is falling and is characterised by negative sentiment is called a ‘bear’ market.